Build delivery network with power edges

 - The viewer opens the media from pointed URL and gets stream while streaming network is loaded in a proper way.

 - The next viewer's connection request goes through the same steps.
 The URL being received has the best conditions for current client.
 Check the sequence diagram below as well see the time scale.

 Read this article for full description of load balancing technology based on Nimble Streamer API.

 Load balancer defines the stream to play and then it can be used in any playback software you need.

-Live stream output can be played with SLDP Player which allows playing RTMP and SLDP with ultra-low latency.
+Live stream output can be played with SLDP Player which allows playing SLDP, SRT and RTMP with ultra-low latency.

 SLDP playback supports ABR switch with low delay.
 AVC/H.264, HEVC/H.265, VP8 and VP9 video codes are supported depending on user platform.

 You may use SLDP Player free apps for Androidand iOS, or just build your own with our player SDK for Android and iOS.

 The DVR playback is available as HLS and MPEG-DASH output streams so it can be played in any mobile browser.
 Those protocols can also be played on the majority of STBs, smart TVs and desktops.